Student Life at Our Missionary Training Center

 “True education means more than taking a certain course of study.
 It is broad.
 It includes the harmonious development of all the physical powers and the mental faculties.
 It teaches the love and fear of God and is a preparation for the faithful discharge of life’s duties”

 Ellen G. White

-All student missionaries when they attend Tekoa can be guaranteed an experience in Evangelism.
-Cooking schools, health expos, health consultations, canvassing, giving Bible studies, praying with people, participating in community service, preaching and more are necessary for the holistic development of each missionary.
+When they attend Tekoa, all student missionaries are guaranteed an experience in Evangelism.
+Cooking schools, health expos, health consultations, canvassing, Bible studies, praying with people, participating in community service, preaching, and more are necessary for the holistic development of each missionary.

 We believe that everyone who comes to Tekoa comes with a focus to do a great work for God.
-With that in mind we in trust each missionary to have self-governance.
+With that in mind, we in trust each missionary to have self-governance.
 We also encourage opportunities for leadership and group regulation under inspiration.
-We have seen a great development of personal responsibility as we treat each missionary as individuals and not robots.
+We have seen a great development of personal responsibility as we treat each missionary as an individual.

 There is nothing sweeter that fellowship.
 It is especially sweet when that fellowship is centered in Christ.
-At Tekoa, persons have opportunities to develop friendships for life.
-There is no question that challenges arise when persons are learning to understand each other.
-But there is nothing sweeter than a friendship forged in fire.
+At Tekoa, students have opportunities to develop friendships for life.
+There is no question that challenges arise when people are learning to understand each other.
+However, there is nothing sweeter than a friendship forged in fire.

 Nature is God’s second inspired book.
-With beautiful rivers, mountains, hills, and gardens Tekoa Missionaries take the opportunity to examine this book.
+With ready access to beautiful rivers, mountains, hills, and gardens, Tekoa Missionaries have many opportunities to examine this book.
 There is so much Bible study and missionary outreach going on that it becomes a necessity to find time to unwind and spend time with each other and with God.